UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 `bin` parameter instead of passing the value `True`.

-Note that you will not get the exact number of bins, Altair will find a number than aligns well with the axis ticks within the max you specified (the `step` parameter can be used to set and exact bin width if desired).
+Note that you will not get the exact number of bins, Altair will find a number that aligns well with the axis ticks within the max you specified (the `step` parameter can be used to set and exact bin width if desired).